dapinitial/SassyStarter/README.md

 # SassyStarter

 This is basically the starter code that I use to maintain all my projects, rapidly prototyping, and stubbing out components and focusing on how they will be made accessible.
 I like to use the W3C's official accessible github maintained by Facebook's Matthew King.
 I find maintaining in SCSS to be fast and reliable.
 Watch out for nesting your selectors though!
 Opt for specific naming or use web components / Shadow DOM!
+As you already know, Twitter Bootstrap is great for prototyping and learning to code... however, when you're ready to do it yourself you already know there's a better way to go about this!
+This isn't another CSS framework this is just an organized approach to doing all the things you need to do in CSS to layout a website.
+It's everything you never wanted to learn wrapped up tightly in a succinct, simple to use format.

 You can use CSSNext and PostCSS to clean things up later.